brighamband/wd-crashcourse/js-lesson.md

   - `string`
   - `object`
   - `array`

+- Activity - Give a possible variable, you give a type

+### JavaScript Functions
+- `console.log()`
+- `console.error()`
+- `alert()`
+- `confirm()`
+- `addEventListener()` - (Show variation example of hooking up button, except by using `addEventListener` instead of `onClick`)

+- Activity - CodePen Alert Adventure Activity
+    - After you've explained how to do alerts and the other functions, show how you can chain them together meaningfully.
+    - Introduce the CodePen, then turn them loose and let them customize it how they want.

 ### DOM Manipulation
 - `document.title = 'This Website` - Change document title (Change the HTML meta data)